pdx-cs-rust/nanoball/README.md

 ### Setup

+* Get the Rust compiler for this chipset.

         rustup target add riscv32imac-unknown-none-elf

-Now grab and install the Sipeed tools from the links below.
+* Grab and install the Sipeed tools from the links below.
 Sadly stock Debian `dfu-util` does not appear to work with this board.

-    cargo build --release
+* Compile the demo.

-    sh mkbin.sh
+        sh mkbin.sh nanoball

+* Hook your Longan Nano to your box via USB.
+The loader doesn't cope well with USB hubs, so hook directly to your host's USB.

-Now hook your Longan Nano to your box via USB and reset it by holding down the "BOOT" button, then pressing and releasing the "RESET" button.
+* Reset the Longan Nano by holding down the "BOOT" button (the taller one in the standard case, on the right when USB port is at the bottom), then pressing and releasing the "RESET" button (the other one).

+* Upload the demo.

-    sh dfuload.sh
+        sh dfuload.sh nanoball

   You may need to power the Nano down and back up afterward.

-At that point, the ball should be bouncing!
+Now the ball should be bouncing!

 ## Resources